tomossmith/MS3-Foodie/README.md

     <img src="readme-images/lighthouse_report.png" alt="Lighthouse Report" width="80%">

-    In the future I would like to include the possibility for users to upload and store the images onto the websites server, this will help manage file sizes, and types in order to improve load times.
+    In the future I would like to include the possibility for users to upload and store the images onto the website's server, this will help manage file sizes, and types in order to improve load times.

 <br>

 * ### <span id="testing-responsive-design"><b>Responsive Design</b></span>

-    In order to maintain a good responsive design for the site, I tried to use the Materialize CSS classes for the majority of the design.
+    In order to maintain a good responsive design for the site, I tried to use the Materialize CSS classes for the most of the design.
     This helped generate suitable layouts for the recipes that adapt automatically if the display dimensions change.
     Using the Materialize classes also helped reduce the number of media queries that had to be written, this keeping the amount of CSS code to a minimum.